-Student has earned at least 24 semester credits (end of summer 2014)
+- Student has earned at least 24 credits by the end of spring 2014

-Student has a cumulative GPA of 3.25 or greater (end of summer 2014)
+- Student has a cumulative GPA of 3.25 or greater by the end of spring 2014

-Students already receiving a PHEAA State Grant of $1500 or more are
+- Students already receiving a PHEAA State Grant of $1500 or more are not eligible

 How to Apply for Aid